refloor/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+During my period of undergraduate, I published **three journal articles** in Science Citation Index and Engineering Index.
+Among them, **as the first student author, I have published an article in SCI Q1(IF: 5.532) and an article in SCI Q2(IF: 2.838)**.
+Moreover, I have published an article in **EI(IF : 2.191)** as the second student author.

 I am a fourth-year bachelor Student in Computer Science & Technology at Shaanxi Technology and Science University(SUST).
 I participated in the SUST's cooperation academic project with **Ulster University**, and expected **double Bachelor of Science** in July.2023

-During my period of undergraduate, I published **three journal articles** in Science Citation Index and Engineering Index.
-Among them, **as the first student author, I have published an article in SCI Q1 and an article in SCI Q2**.
-Moreover, I have published an article in EI as the second student author.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.